 Should the cryptid be found snagged in the thorns, they are easily killed by destroying the head or exposed entrails.
 Another means of killing a Penanggalan requires some brave souls to follow the head back to the body.
 Once there someone will stand watch until night.
 Once the head takes off in search of prey, broken glass or pottery is stuffed down the neck hole.
 Daylight comes again and the heart and lungs are shredded.

 My take on the Penanggalan is one of interest.
 Interest in the strong connection between it and infant mortality.
 Asian cultures are deeply rooted in family.
 It makes up a large part of their social dynamics as well.
-The death of a child, while never an easy thing for anyone, has a wider ripple and this is shown in the myths and folklore.
+The death of a child, never an easy thing, has a wide ripple.
+This is shown in the myths and folklore.
 Is it any wonder that in most of the legends the Penanggalan spends its day as a midwife?